 MARIA FERNANDA CARDOSO

 Earlier in her career in 2000, the Museum of Modern Art in New York commissioned her to make a major installation for their millennium show, Modern Starts.
 Here she installed 36,000 plastic lilies in a 125 foot long wall — which subsequently toured to the San Diego Museum of Contemporary Art, the Museum of Modern Art in San Francisco, Miami Art Museum, and the Walker Art Center.
-Other projects include shows at the New Museum of Contemporary Art in New York, PS1, the San Francisco Exploratorium, the Centre Georges Pompidou, Fundacion La Caixa in Barcelona, the DAROS Foundation in Zurich and the Centro Reina Sofia in Madrid.
-Her most re-known project, the Cardoso Flea Circus, was recently acquired by the Tate Gallery in London for its permanent collection.
+Other projects include shows at the New Museum of Contemporary Art in New York, PS1, the San Francisco Exploratorium, the Centre Georges Pompidou, Paris, Fundacion La Caixa in Barcelona, the DAROS Foundation in Zurich and the Centro Reina Sofia in Madrid.
+Her well-known project, the Cardoso Flea Circus, was acquired by the Tate Gallery in London.
 The Circus has been widely exhibited in festivals and museums around the world, and was performed at the Sydney Opera House as part of the Sydney Festival 2000.

 Further collections include the San Francisco Museum of Modern Art, Tate Modern, London, UK, the Museum of Contemporary Art San Diego, Miami Art Museum, Daros Collection, BLLA and Mambo Collections in Bogota, National Art Gallery, Canberra and the Museum of Contemporary Art, Sydney, Museum of Fine Art, Houston, USA, among others.